One Solution

 I see Balshown’s thoughts of the bomb, and I feel a deep revulsion.

-Then I let that energy of revulsion move through me, and it exits harmlessly as an energy mist through my back.
+The energy of revulsion moves through me, and exits harmlessly as an energy mist through my back.

 The Bizra look something like cats, but the legends say that they’re physically capable of speech.